 This has not been proven, but I know as someone who has worked with my own own anxiety naturally, this is true !
 It seems to me to be the equivalent of an auto-immune disease which can get triggered, and sometimes has a "mind of it's own".
 What I mean by that is that we have patterns in our nervous system that take over, they want to keep up safe, Our brain likes familiarity, that releases dopamine, the "feel good" neurotransmitter, even when something is not good for us.
 Or we are going along in life, thinking everything is fine, and one negative experience can "ruin" it all!

 The question is ?
 How to we find way to heal and regulate ourselves.
-I recommend so many tools, Neurosculpting, shaking, acupuncture, herbs, essential oils, taking walks and more.
+I recommend so many tools, Neurosculpting, shaking, acupuncture, herbs, taking walks and more.
 These are just a few of my observations and opinions, I am not against medication, it can be the perfect, lovely way to support your body.
 Long term chronic stress, and anxiety are intense and hard on the body.
 How can we love ourselves and our bodies more?
 Answer below if you wish to.

 Please contact me if you have questions about treating your anxiety etc.